Phosphate binder use

 • Antacids or H2 receptor antagonists: may affect phosphate binding efficacy.

-• Vitamin D analogs: require concurrent monitoring of blood calcium levels.
+• Vitamin D analogs: blood calcium levels should be monitored simultaneously.

-Timing of administration should be confirmed with the physician to avoid drug interactions.
+Timing of medication should be confirmed with the physician to avoid interference between drugs.

 Therapeutic Efficacy and Evidence